belen0/AWS-Projects/CodeCommit_SimplePipeline/Readme.md

    ***aws cloudformation create-stack --stack-name repocommit --template-body file://CodeCommit.yaml --capabilities CAPABILITY_NAMED_IAM***

-* (No need if you already have the output value) Check the status of stack and get output value:
+* (No need if you already have the output value) Check the status of the stack and get output values:

    ***aws cloudformation describe-stacks --stack-name repocommit***